lcjury/acmrank/README.md

 This is an app using [uhunt](uhunt.felix-halim.net) api (using the [kaspars/hunter](https://github.com/kasparsklavins/Hunter) lib) to view problem solving standing on colleagues and try to motivate students on competitive problem solving

 ## Usage
-Install composer and then run
+Install composer and then run `composer install`
-`composer install`
-then run
-`touch database.sqlite`
-and run
-`php init.php`

 ## To-Do